equinor/eNLP/README.md

 # Equinor Shared NLP Package
-This package contains functions often used in NLP ranging from processing to visualisation.
-The purpose behind the package is to collect in one place common functions where a package can be installed to setup an nlp-focussed environment and most common nlp tasks can be carried out without having to install extra packages.
+This package is aimed at facilitating Natural Language Processing pipelines and includes functionalities often used in
+NLP ranging from processing to visualisation.
+By installing `eNLP` you will have access to a nlp-focussed environment
+that contains some of the most popular NLP libraries and facilitates their combined usage in a unique and easy way.

 ## SETUP